Surendra Verma

 Surendra Verma (born 7 September 1941) is a leading Hindi litterateur and playwright.
 He started out as a playwright, when his play Surya Ki Antim Kiran Se Surya Ki Pahli Kiran Tak (From sunset to sunrise, 1972) became quite well known; it has been translated into six Indian languages.
-He has had a long association with the National School of Drama.and has published about fifteen titles of short stories, satires, novels and plays.
+He has had a long association with the National School of Drama and has published about fifteen titles of short stories, satires, novels and plays.

-He has won the Sangeet Natak Akademi Award in 1993 and the Sahitya Akademi Award in 1996 vyas samman in 2016.
+He has won the Sangeet Natak Akademi Award (1993), Sahitya Akademi Award (1996), and Vyas Samman (2016).

 Early life and education

 Born in Jhansi, he is an M.A. in linguistics.
 He has 4 brothers and a sister.
 One of his brothers, Ravindra Verma, also writes.
 So does his sister-in-law.

 Career

 He started his career as a teacher and soon started writing stories.
 His first play, Surya ki antim kiran sesurya kipahli kiran tak (From the Sun's Last Ray to the Sun's First Ray`) was premiered in Marathi by Amol Palekar in 1972.